After-Shock/Cloudbox-wiki/Rclone.md

 1. Type `q` to quit.

-## Rclone already setup for Google Drive
+## Rclone already setup with Google Drive
 If you have Rclone already setup, you will have an existing rclone configuration file (i.e `rclone.conf`).
 Edit this file and rename the Google Drive remote to `google` and copy this file into `/opt/rclone`.